I’m a freelance journalist and analyst currently based in Brazil. I’m originally from Western Canada and upstate New York.

 Previously I’ve reported from the Middle East, eastern and western Europe, the Caucasus and North America.
 I also wrote a book in 2021 entitled Cultworld.

-I’m currently working as a freelance journalist in British Columbia, Canada.
-I covered the US presidential primary in New Hampshire in the summer of 2015 and prior to that served as managing editor of The Enterprise-Bulletin weekly newspaper in Collingwood, Ontario, Canada.
+I covered the US presidential primary in New Hampshire in the summer of 2015.
+Prior to that I served as managing editor of The Enterprise-Bulletin weekly newspaper in Collingwood, Ontario, Canada.

 I’ve reported from the former-Soviet Republic of Georgia south of Russia, Israel, Palestine, Brazil, Suriname, Guyana, France, Germany, Hungary, Costa Rica, Poland, Ukraine and various locations in Western and Eastern Canada.

 I also taught English in Georgia in 2012 while shooting the documentary This is Georgia.

 I’ve reported for and contributed to various outlets including BBC, Reuters, The National Interest, Washington Examiner, Mediaite, The Hill, First Things magazine, Al Jazeera, Foreign Policy, The Russell Kirk Center, Il Giornale (Italy), Religion Unplugged, New Statesman, Arc Digital, The Federalist, Spectator USA, The Week, The American Conservative, National Newswatch, Toronto Sun, The Halifax Chronicle Herald and Roads & Kingdoms.